Anti–South Korean sentiment: Italy

 In early 2020, a leading Italian music school banned all East Asian students from attending classes due to coronavirus fear, with South Koreans the largest nationality being affected.
 South Korean students also describe being barred from the building and being mocked by other students because of their origin.
 In addition, some South Korean residents have reported fear of leaving their homes amid rising incidents of discrimination and mockery, and others considered leaving Italy because they could not "stay in a place that hates us".

 Japan

 The Korean Wave, or the exportation of South Korean pop culture, has created some negative feelings among pockets of Japanese society.
 Many Japanese citizens with conservative views and some right-wing nationalist groups have organized anti-Korean Wave demonstrations via 2channel.
 On 9 August 2011, more than 2,000 protesters demonstrated in front of Fuji TV's headquarters in Odaiba, Tokyo against the broadcasting of Korean dramas.
 Earlier, in July 2011, well-known actor Sousuke Takaoka was fired from his agency, Stardust Promotion, for tweeting criticisms against the influx of Korean dramas.
 The general perception of Koreans on 2channel is negative, with users depicting them as a violent, unethical, and irrational people who are a 'threat' to Japan.
 Users often reference stereotypes of Koreans, such as the use of dogs in Korean cuisine.

+Malaysia

+On Jan 31 2026, South Korean band Day6 staged a concert in Kuala Lumpur, Malaysia, which saw attendees from all over East Asia and Southeast Asia.
+Following the concert, a few Malaysian fans went online to express their grievances about South Korean fans that had been sneaking large professional cameras and lenses into the venue to take photos of the event.
+However, organisers for Day6's concert in Malaysia stated that no cameras or video equipment of any kind were allowed in the venue.
+Some Southeast Asian and South Korean fans argued online over the appropriateness of the actions, with a portion of both sides insulting each others' countries.
+The hashtag "#SEAbling" was used to refer to perceived ASEAN solidarity among the Southeast Asian side.